datasette/datasette-extract/README.md

 Images can be uploaded directly.
 These will have OCR run against them using GPT-4 Vision and then that text will be used for structured data extraction.

+## Permissions

+Users must have the `datasette-extract` permission to use this tool.

+In order to create tables they also need the `create-table` permission.

+To insert rows into an existing table they need `insert-row`.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: